KipJiang/hugo-theme-diary/README.md

 - [x] Markdownify the copyright string.

-1. markdownify the copyright string in config;

-2. fold the modified theme info.

-- [ ] 2.
-Display the theme info implicitly.
+- [x] Display the theme info implicitly.

 - [ ] 3.
 RSS, Move the RSS feed from the menu to footer.